darthale/datascience-learning/learning/ml_framework.md

 Your goal at this stage is to achieve statistical power: that is, to develop a small model that is capable of beating a dumb baseline.

-**Note**: *it’s not always possible to achieve statistical power.
+*Note: it’s not always possible to achieve statistical power.
 If you can’t beat a random baseline after trying multiple reasonable architectures, it may be that the answer to the question you’re asking isn’t present in the input data.
 Remember that you make two hypotheses:

-- You hypothesize that your outputs can be predicted given your inputs.
+*- You hypothesize that your outputs can be predicted given your inputs.*
-- You hypothesize that the available data is sufficiently informative to learn the relationship between inputs and outputs.
+*- You hypothesize that the available data is sufficiently informative to learn the relationship between inputs and outputs.*

-It may well be that these hypotheses are false, in which case you must go back to the drawing board.*
+*It may well be that these hypotheses are false, in which case you must go back to the drawing board.*

 Assuming that things go well, you need to make three key choices to build your first working model: